BÖRGESON LAB

 Aarhus University

-Stine Julie Tingskov is a postdoctoral researcher in the Börgeson Lab, where she is investigating the role of inflammatory insult in cardio-metabolically healthy individuals.
-She received her PhD in Medicine at the Faculty of Health, Aarhus University (2018-2022), and holds a Master’s degree in Biology from the Faculty of Natural Sciences, Aarhus University.
-As a PhD student and Research Assistant, she investigated the role of a Selective Estrogen Receptor Modulator (SERM) on the development of fibrosis and impaired water handling in chronic kidney diseases.
+Stine Julie Tingskov is a postdoctoral researcher in the Börgeson Lab, where she investigates the role of inflammatory insults in individuals with cardiometabolic health.
+She earned her PhD in Medicine from the Faculty of Health at Aarhus University (2018–2022) and holds a Master’s degree in Biology from the Faculty of Natural Sciences at the same institution.
+During her PhD and previous work as a Research Assistant, she focused on the effects of a Selective Estrogen Receptor Modulator on the development of fibrosis and impaired water handling in chronic kidney disease.

 Picture